supremo4031/supremo4031/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on android development with kotlin
+- 🔭 I’m currently working on Ecommerce app using React, Nodejs, Express and MongoDB
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning javascript